 People with other medical conditions are evaluated on a case-by-case basis to determine if kidney transplantation is an option.

 Advantages — Kidney transplantation is the treatment of choice for many people with end-stage renal disease.
 A successful kidney transplant can improve your quality of life and reduce your risk of dying from kidney disease.
 In addition, people who undergo kidney transplantation do not require hours of daily dialysis treatment.
+Ideally, patients who are eligible to get a kidney transplant do so before ever starting on dialysis.

 Disadvantages — Kidney transplantation is a major surgical procedure that has risks both during and after the surgery.
 The risks of the surgery include infection, bleeding, and damage to the surrounding organs.
 Even death can occur, although this is very rare.

 After kidney transplantation, you will be required to take medications and have frequent monitoring to minimize the chance of organ rejection; this must continue for your entire lifetime.
-The medications can have significant and bothersome side effects.
+The medications can have significant side effects.

 Advantages — It is not known if hemodialysis has clear advantages over the other type of dialysis (peritoneal dialysis) in terms of survival.
 The choice between the two types of dialysis is generally based upon other factors, including your preferences, home supports, and underlying medical problems.
 You should begin with the type of dialysis that you and your doctors think is best, although it is possible to switch to another type as circumstances and preferences change.